-You write native Android applications using Java or Kotlin programming languages.
-Java was the initial language used to create Android apps.
+You write native Android applications using the Java or Kotlin programming languages.
+Java was the first language used to create Android apps.
 Google introduced support for Kotlin on Android in 2017.
 Kotlin supports object-oriented and functional programming, while Java is limited to object-oriented programming.

 Some well-known examples of native mobile applications include: